george1459/george1459.github.io/_pages/about.md

 Education
 ======
-* B.S. with Honors in Computer Science \& B.S. with Honors in Mathematics, The University of Chicago, 2022 <br />
+* B.S. *with Honors* in Computer Science & in Mathematics, The University of Chicago, 2022 <br />
   *Minor in Physics* <br />
   *Quarter-long exchange (Autumn 2021) at the California Institute of Technology*